rancher/docs/content/rancher/v2.x/en/installation/ha/create-nodes-lb/nlb/_index.md

 ---
-title: Amazon NLB
+title: Setting up an Amazon NLB Load Balancer
 weight: 277
 ---

 ## Objectives

 Configuring an Amazon NLB is a multistage process.
 We've broken it down into multiple tasks so that it's easy to follow.

 1. [Create Target Groups](#create-target-groups)

    Begin by creating two target groups for the **TCP** protocol, one regarding TCP port 443 and one regarding TCP port 80 (providing redirect to TCP port 443).
 You'll add your Linux nodes to these groups.

 2. [Register Targets](#register-targets)

    Add your Linux nodes to the target groups.

 3. [Create Your NLB](#create-your-nlb)

    Use Amazon's Wizard to create an Network Load Balancer.
 As part of this process, you'll add the target groups you created in **1.
 Create Target Groups**.

 > **Note:** Rancher only supports using the Amazon NLB when terminating traffic in `tcp` mode for port 443 rather than `tls` mode.
 This is due to the fact that the NLB does not inject the correct headers into requests when terminated at the NLB.
 This means that if you want to use certificates managed by the Amazon Certificate Manager (ACM), you should use an ELB or ALB.